M. J. Nolan

-M. J. Nolan (born 25 January 1951) is a former Irish Fianna Fáil politician who served as a Teachta Dála (TD) for the Carlow–Kilkenny constituency from 1982 to 1997 and 2002 to 2011.
+Matthew J. Nolan (born 25 January 1951) is an Irish former Fianna Fáil politician who served as a Teachta Dála (TD) for the Carlow–Kilkenny constituency from 1982 to 1997 and 2002 to 2011.
 He also served as a Senator from May 1982 to November 1982 and 2001 to 2002.

-Nolan was born in Waterford in 1951, but is a native of Muine Bheag, County Carlow.
-He was educated at De La Salle school in Muine Bheag and at Mount St. Joseph's in Roscrea, County Tipperary.
+Nolan was born in Waterford in 1951, but is a native of Bagenalstown, County Carlow.
+He was educated at De La Salle school in Bagenalstown and at Mount St. Joseph's in Roscrea, County Tipperary.
 He first held political office in 1973, when he became a member of Muine Bheag Town Council, a position which he held until 1985.
-He also served on Carlow County Council from 1979 until 2003, and in May 1982 he was nominated by the Taoiseach, Charles Haughey, to the 16th Seanad.
+He also served on Carlow County Council from 1979 until 2003, and in May 1982 he was nominated by the Taoiseach Charles Haughey, to the 16th Seanad.

-Nolan, a son of the former cabinet minister Tom Nolan, was first elected as a Fianna Fáil TD for the Carlow–Kilkenny constituency at the November 1982 general election.
+Nolan, a son of the former cabinet minister Tom Nolan, was elected as a Fianna Fáil TD for the Carlow–Kilkenny constituency at the November 1982 general election.
 In 1991, he was one of a "gang of four" (including Noel Dempsey, Liam Fitzgerald and Seán Power) who tabled a motion of no confidence against Taoiseach Charles Haughey as party leader.
-Nolan lost his seat at the 1997 general election to constituency colleague John J. McGuinness.
-However, he was elected to the 21st Seanad as a Senator for the Agricultural Panel at a by-election in December 2001.
+Nolan lost his seat at the 1997 general election to constituency colleague John McGuinness.
+However, he was elected to the 21st Seanad as a Senator for the Agricultural Panel at a by-election on 18 December 2001.

 He regained his Dáil seat at the 2002 general election, and was re-elected in 2007.

-He is married to Mary Forde.
-Together the couple have two sons and two daughters.

 He retired from politics at the 2011 general election.

+He is married to Mary Forde; and they have two sons and two daughters.

+He is currently treasurer and board member of Air Quality Asia.